muuki88/sbt-graphql/README.md

 Writing these query result classes is tedious and error prone. `sbt-graphql` can generate the correct models for every graphql query.

-A lot of insipration came from [apollo codegen](https://github.com/apollographql/apollo-codegen).
+A lot of inspiration came from [apollo codegen](https://github.com/apollographql/apollo-codegen).
 Make sure to check it out for scalajs, typescript and plain javascript projects.

 ### Configuration